I have owned dogs most of my life and know what it takes to keep them safe, healthy and happy when traveling with them.

 Those who are fortunate are the ones who are not put into the position of deciding.
 Their pet takes care of that for them.

-- For three days we nursed her, even renting oxygen tanks to help her breathe.
+For three days we nursed her, even renting oxygen tanks to help her breathe.
 We knew we were going to have to take her to the vet in Rapid City and put her to sleep, but the thought of doing so was unbearable.
+She knew it too.

 Her dear old heart simply gave out, and when it went, it took ours with it.